-- Construction crews and machinery are to use designated roadways and access-points to limit disturbance off the project footprint and minimize the interactions with wildlife and wildlife habitat; - In the case of wildlife encounters the following shall be implemented: - No attempt will be made by any worker at the project site to chase, catch, divert, follow or otherwise harass wildlife by vehicle or on foot; - Equipment and vehicles will yield the right-of-way to wildlife; and, - Any wildlife sightings or encounters shall be reported to the site supervisor as soon as possible. - Grubbing will be initiated as early as possible in the calendar year, and must be completed in 30 days; and, - If a SAR is encountered, the Contractor will immediately stop work and notify Environment Canada or a professional biologist for further mitigation measures.
+- In the case of wildlife encounters the following shall be implemented: - No attempt will be made by any worker at the project site to chase, catch, divert, follow or otherwise harass wildlife by vehicle or on foot; - Equipment and vehicles will yield the right-of-way to wildlife; and, - Any wildlife sightings or encounters shall be reported to the site supervisor as soon as possible. - Grubbing will be initiated as early as possible in the calendar year, and must be completed in 30 days; and, - If a SAR is encountered, the Contractor will immediately stop work and notify Environment Canada or a professional biologist for further mitigation measures.

-With these mitigation measures in place the potential environmental residual effects on the Wood Turtle, Snapping Turtle and butternut are reduced from limited (pre-mitigation) to negligible.
+With these mitigation measures in place, the potential environmental residual effects on the Wood Turtle, Canada Warbler, Chimney Swift, Whip-poor Will, Sedge Wren and Purple Martin are not expected to be significant are reduced from limited (pre-mitigation) to negligible.